-Figure 3 outlines the ACORA algorithm more formally in pseudocode.
-Since the focus of this work is on aggregation we will concentrate in Section 3.1 on distribution-based aggregation assuming bags of values.
-The computation of such bags of related objects is explained in more detail in Section 3.2; it requires the construction of a domain graph where the nodes represent the tables the edges capture links between tables through identifiers.
-Following the aggregation, a feature selection procedure identifies valuable features for the modeling task, and in the final step ACORA estimates a classification model and makes predictions.
-Feature selection, model estimation, and prediction use conventional approaches including logistic regression, the decision tree learner C4.5 [43], and naive Bayes (using the WEKA package [46]), and are not discussed further in this paper.
+Figure 3 outlines the ACORA algorithm in pseudocode.
+Since the focus of this work is on aggregation we will concentrate on distribution-based aggregation assuming bags of values.
+Producing such bags of related objects requires the construction of a domain graph where the nodes represent the tables and the edges capture links between tables through identifiers; this is explained in more detail in Appendix A. Following the aggregation, a feature selection procedure identifies valuable features for the modeling task, and in the final step ACORA estimates a classification model and makes predictions.
+Feature selection, model estimation, and prediction use conventional approaches including logistic regression, the decision tree learner C4.5 (Quinlan, 1993), and naive Bayes using WEKA (Witten & Frank, 1999), and are not discussed further in this paper.